Guide Visa Application 4 min read

 When Airport VOA May Still Be Enough

 VOA at the airport may be fine when your trip is simple, you are clearly eligible, and you are comfortable dealing with the visa step after landing.
-It may also be the safer fallback if your online payment fails close to departure and you cannot resolve the application in time.
+It may also be a fallback if your online payment fails close to departure and you cannot resolve the application in time.

 Do not treat airport VOA as a way to ignore eligibility rules.
 The official eVisa FAQ says eligible travelers can obtain visa on arrival at the port of entry, but it also points travelers to www.imigrasi.go.id for requirements.
 Check the latest official rule before travel.